 Recently, the Committee on the Rights of the Child has issued General Comment No. 16 (2013) on State obligations regarding the impact of the business sector on children’s rights.
 Recognising that States have obligations regarding the impact of business activities and operations on children’s rights arising from the Convention on the Rights of the Child and its Optional Protocols, the General Comment provide States with a framework for implementing the Convention as a whole with regard to the business sector whilst focusing on specific contexts where the impact of business activities on children’s rights can be most significant.

-b) Create an enabling and supportive environment for business enterprises to respect children’s rights, including across any business relationships linked to their operations, products or services and across their global operations; and
+General Comment provides States with guidance on how they should: a) Ensure that the activities and operations of business enterprises do not adversely impact on children’s rights; b) Create an enabling and supportive environment for business enterprises to respect children’s rights, including across any business relationships linked to their operations, products or services and across their global operations; and c) Ensure access to effective remedy for children whose rights have been infringed by a business enterprise acting as a private party or as a State agent. |

 The General Comments provides specific guidance to states where children’s right to be free and protected from economic exploitation are impacted as a result of business activities.
 Global March Against Child Labour actively participated in the consultative process followed during the drafting of the General comment to seek views and opinions of civil society and submitted its comments on the Annotated Outline of the General Comment in 2012 in relation to the causes and consequences of child labour in the global supply chains, and the impact businesses have on child rights, especially child labourers.